Jorge Nocedal: Contributions

 Nocedal is well-known for his research in nonlinear optimization, particularly for his work on L-BFGS and his textbook Numerical Optimization.

 In 2001, Nocedal co-founded Ziena Optimization Inc. and co-developed the KNITRO software package.
 Nocedal was a chief scientist at Ziena Optimization Inc. from 2002 to 2012 before the company was subsequently bought by Artelys in 2015.

 Awards and honors

 Nocedal has won numerous awards in the fields of nonlinear optimization, applied mathematics and operations research.
-In 1998, he was the invited speaker to the International Congress of Mathematicians in Berlin.
+In 1998, he was an invited speaker to the International Congress of Mathematicians in Berlin.
 He was named an ISI Highly Cited Researcher in 2004.
 He received the George B. Dantzig Prize in 2012 and the Charles Broyden Prize in 2009.
 He was also named a SIAM Fellow in 2010.
 In 2017, he received the INFORMS John Von Neumann Theory Prize.
 Nocedal was elected a member of the National Academy of Engineering in 2020 for contributions to the theory, design, and implementation of optimization algorithms and machine learning software.